How do I visit First State National Historical Park and where is the visitor center?

 What are the hours of operation and are there fees?

 Hours very site-to-site and seasonal.
 It is best to visit the "Operating Hours & Seasons" page for details about each site, and call the site manager ahead with questions about accessibility.
-The seven sites are free to visit, but some special programs and tours require a small fee.
+The six sites are free to visit, but some special programs and tours require a small fee.

 Where are the NPS passport stamps located, and can I purchase, or use, an America the Beautiful pass?

 There are six stamps for each of the six sites, in addition to three stamps for the Underground Railroad Network to Freedom.
 Since the park is fee-free, we do not sell America the Beautiful passes.
 The passes are available at Fish and Wildlife Refugee Areas in Delaware, and can be used at Old Swedes Historic Site to waive the tour fee.
 More information is available on our "First State Passport Stamps" page.